-Petrol price at 4-year high, Diesel hits all-time high: Check latest rates here
+Petrol price soars to 4-year high, Diesel hits all-time high: Check latest rates here

-Petrol and diesel prices in India will cost dearer from today as oil marketing companies raise prices amid rising global crude oil prices globally.
+Petrol diesel rate hike: Petrol and diesel prices in India will cost dearer from today as oil marketing companies raise prices amid rising global crude oil prices globally.
 Petrol prices will cost 10-12 paise more in the major metros Delhi, Kolkata, Mumbai and Chennai at Rs 73.83, 76.54, 81.69 and 76.59 respectively.
 Following a price revision process, oil marketing companies revise petrol and diesel prices on a daily basis.

 Notably, petrol prices have peaked to a 4-year high in Delhi, while Diesel prices have soared to all-time high levels.
 In Delhi, petrol prices stand at at Rs.
 73.83 per litre, the highest since September- 2013, when rates had hit Rs.
 76, data from Indian Oil website showed.
 Meanwhile, diesel prices have soared to life-time high levels at Rs 64.69 a litre in Delhi, Rs 67.38 in Kolkata, Rs 68.89 in Mumbai and Rs.
 68.24 in Chennai.